-Virginia Tech's Mining and Minerals Engineering department is one of the largest minerals-related programs in North America and enjoys a strong international reputation for its academic, research and public service programs.
-Currently the Department is comprised of 9 full-time faculty members and has an enrollment of 200 undergraduate and about 33 graduate students.
-Research expenditures are approximately $8 million per year.
-The Department is housed within a nationally ranked College of Engineering.
+Virginia Tech's Department of Mining and Minerals Engineering is one of the largest minerals-related programs in North America, enjoying a strong international reputation for its academic, research and public service programs.
+As of Fall 2013 the Department has had an enrollment of 200 undergraduate and 33 graduate students and, in the 2012-13 academic year, graduated 39 students with B.S. degrees in Mining Engineering.
+Consisting of 9 full-time faculty members, the Department has approximately $8 million of research expenditures per year and is housed within the nationally ranked Virginia Tech College of Engineering.

 The B.S. degree program in Mining Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org